List append() Method in Python Explained with Examples

 How append works?

 Every time we call this method on any existing list, this method adds a new item to the end of the list.
-You can refer to the link to learn more about the append method.
+You can refer to the link to learn more about the append function.

 Syntax of the append() Method